-- Marigolds (Tagetes) – Lacy, bright green foliage and compact blooms in shades of orange, copper, gold and bronze.
+- Marigolds (Tagetes) – Lacy, bright green foliage and compact blooms in shades of orange, copper, gold, and bronze.

-- Moss rose (Portulaca grandiflora) – Sun- and heat-loving annuals with succulent leaves and masses of colors in a variety of intense shades such as yellow, pink, red, orange, violet and white.
+- Moss rose (Portulaca grandiflora) – Sun- and heat-loving annuals with succulent leaves and masses of colors in a variety of intense shades such as yellow, pink, red, orange, violet, and white.

-- Lantana (Lantana camara) – Shrubby annual with bright green leaves and a clusters of brightly colored blooms.
+- Lantana (Lantana camara) – Shrubby annual with bright green leaves and clusters of brightly colored blooms.

 Drought Tolerant Annuals for Shade

 Keep in mind that most shade-loving plants require small amounts of sunlight every day.
-They do well in broken or filtered light, or in a location exposed early morning sunlight.
+They do well in broken or filtered light, or in a location exposed to early morning sunlight.
 These shade to semi-shade loving annuals handle drought well:

-- Nasturtium (Tropaelum majus) – Easy-to-grow annuals with attractive green leaves and flowers in sunny shades of yellow, red, mahogany and orange.
+- Nasturtium (Tropaelum majus) – Easy-to-grow annuals with attractive, green leaves and flowers in sunny shades of yellow, red, mahogany, and orange.
 Nasturtiums love partial shade or morning sunlight.

-- Wax begonia (Begonia x semperflorens-cultorum) – waxy, heart-shaped leaves in shades of mahogany, bronze or bright green, with long-lasting blooms ranging from white to rose, pink or red.
+- Wax begonia (Begonia x semperflorens-cultorum) – waxy, heart-shaped leaves in shades of mahogany, bronze, or bright green, with long-lasting blooms ranging from white to rose, pink or red.
 Wax begonia tolerates shade or sun.